Sisu (film): Plot

 Aatami discovers that Rovaniemi has been left in burning ruins and takes shelter in the remains of a petrol station.
 Helldorf sends Aatami's dog to find him, but with a lit Stielhandgranate attached to his collar.
-Aatami saves his dog but is knocked down and stunned when the grenade explodes.
-Helldorf, Wolf and tank driver Schütze hang Aatami, taking the gold and leaving him for dead, but Aatami impales one of his wounds onto protruding rebar, saving his life.
-Some time later, a pair of German pilots land in search of fuel.
-Aatami kills the engineer and forces the surviving pilot to fly him ahead of Helldorf's platoon.
+Aatami throws the grenade off to the side, saving his dog, but is knocked down and stunned when it explodes.
+Helldorf, Wolf, and tank driver Schütze hang Aatami, taking the gold and leaving him for dead, but Aatami impales one of his wounds onto protruding rebar, giving him the slack he needs to save his life, though he is still left hanging.
+Some time later, a German plane flies over the area in search of fuel, and the vibration from its flyover causes the structure Aatami is hanging from to collapse.
+The plane lands and the two pilots begin to search for fuel, but are ambushed by Aatami, who kills one of them, then forces the surviving pilot to fly him ahead of Helldorf's platoon.

-Helldorf soon discovers the abandoned plane in their path with the pilot hanged by the same noose Wolf used on Aatami.
-As the convoy continues, Aatami climbs onto the truck holding the female captives, kills their guards and arms the women.
+Helldorf and the German convoy soon discover the abandoned plane in their path, and Wolf realizes that the pilot inside has been strangled to death using the same rope used to kill Aatami.
+Spooked, Helldorf quickly orders the convoy to keep going.
+As the Germans continue, Aatami climbs onto the truck holding the female captives, kills their guards, and arms the women.
 Aino, the de-facto leader of the women, commandeers one of the trucks, allowing Aatami to leap onto Helldorf's tank while the women gun down the rest of the soldiers.
 Aatami pulls Wolf out of the tank before leaving him at the mercy of the women.
 Helldorf reaches a commandeered Soviet plane and kills Schütze before taking off with the pilot.
 Aatami fires at the plane, mortally wounding the pilot, and uses his pickaxe to get onboard in midair.
 Helldorf and Aatami engage in hand-to-hand combat.
 After Helldorf gets the upper hand, Aatami swiftly hooks a static line to a bomb before releasing it, dropping Helldorf to his death.
 After finding that the pilot is dead, Aatami straps himself in as the plane crashes into a swamp.

 Led by Aino, the freed women drive the commandeered German tank, with a beaten Wolf strapped to the turret, to an incredulous Finnish Army unit.
 Aatami crawls out of the swamp and reunites with his dog, before making his way to war-ravaged Helsinki.
 He enters a bank and empties his satchels of gold onto a teller's counter, then speaks for the first time with a request to exchange it for paper currency: "Bills.
 Big ones, please.
 Won't be so damn heavy to carry."